University of Michigan Alcohol and Other Drug (AOD) Policy for Students, Faculty and Staff

 Because of the health and safety risk inherent in alcohol and other drug misuse, U-M will notify parents/family of first-year students under the age of 21:

-- If a student has committed an alcohol or other drug violation accompanied by other serious behavior such as needing medical attention, significant property damage or driving under the influence
+- If a student has committed an AOD violation accompanied by other serious behavior such as needing medical attention, significant property damage or driving under the influence.

 Please refer to https://www.uhs.umich.edu/parent-communication for more information.